Privacy notice for students

 - to other Finnish institutions of higher education in order to process a right to study or to transfer information on completed studies as a part of cooperation in teaching, for example

-- to institutions of higher education abroad, including outside the EU and EEA area, for the implementation of double and joint degrees or for transferring information about completed studies
+- to institutions of higher education abroad, for the implementation of double and joint degrees and other cooperation in education such as for transferring information about completed studies

 - with the student’s consent, contact information may be disclosed to parties outside the university for marketing communications or other special purposes